nl2go/ansible-role-hetzner-firewall/README.md

 result processing is set using `hetzner_firewall_webservice_concurrent_poll`.
 Check official documentation on [Asynchronous Actions and Polling](https://docs.ansible.com/ansible/latest/user_guide/playbooks_async.html) for more explanation.

+## Tags

+Tags can be used to limit the role execution to a particular task module.
+Following tags are available:

+- `hetzner_firewall-template`: Manages firewall templates.
+- `hetzner_firewall-host`: Manages hosts firewall.

 ## Dependencies

 None.